ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 Accessing Complex Variable Data
 ````````````````````````````````

-We already talked about facts a little higher up in the documentation.
+We already described facts a little higher up in the documentation.

 Some provided facts, like networking information, are made available as nested data structures.
 To access
 them a simple ``{{ foo }}`` is not sufficient, but it is still easy to do.
 Here's how we get an IP address::